outpaddling/Coding-Standards/README.md

 # Coding-Standards

+This repository describes the coding standards for projects under Github accounts "outpaddling" and "auerlab".
+All contributions to these projects must follow these guidelines to the maximum extent possible.
+Patches and merge requests that fall short will need to be cleaned up before they are incorporated.

+## Core principle

+Software is inherently expensive.
+It takes years of training and practice to become a proficient programmer.
+Very few people ever really master the art of software engineering.

+The high cost of software development makes it imperative that the code we write be made as widely usable and accessible as possible.
+Every time we write new code, we should attempt to make it as widely available as possible, so that the time and effort invested in its creation need not be duplicated.
+This is the core principle behind the specifics that follow.

+To achieve this primary goal, we need to make our software reliable and portable across as many hardware platforms as possible.
+Portability is a function of language selection, CPU efficiency, memory efficiency, etc.
+For basic system code (e.g. a string or math function), this could mean aiming to serve every platform from the smallest microcontroller to the largest HPC cluster.
+Other software will have a narrower range of feasible platforms, but should still be as broad as possible.

+## Software in science

 One of my aims as a researcher with prior training and experience as a software and systems engineer, is to raise the average quality of code in the field.
 Scientific computing